-As a direct result of exemplary servant leadership, exhibiting a character centred on Christ’s servant heart, an organisation will not only reflect Christ’s character more brightly but it will be highly effective and able to achieve more.
-Studies show that similar organisations massively outperform their peers on key staff, operational and financial measures.
+As a direct result of exemplary servant leadership, exhibiting a character centered on Christ’s servant heart, an organisation will not only reflect Christ’s character more brightly, but it will be highly effective and able to achieve more.
+Studies show that similar organisations massively outperform their peers on key staff, operational, and financial measures.

 How can you rise to the challenge of great stewardship,

 great outcomes and great reputation for your organisation?

 Growing the Servant Heart

 Growing the Servant Heart is a leadership development curriculum designed to help you do just that.
 Rooted in the Bible, and practical experience, it seeks to draw out and apply the leadership principles taught and modelled by Jesus.

 Growing the Servant Heart is available as an on-line programme which is accessible free of charge.
 This includes some 14 hours of video tutorial plus exercises to reinforce learning.
 It can also be delivered in classroom style modules tailored to your organisation’s needs and capacity.

 If you want to develop your organisation’s leadership skills, you can learn more about Growing the Servant Heart at http://academy.christian-leadership.org/courses/growing-the-servant-heart-gtsh

 You can enquire about Growing the Servant Heart by calling us on +44 (0)1543 878656.